Pinelab-studio/pinelab-vendure-plugins/README.md

 # Pinelab Vendure plugins
+Monorepo with all Vendure plugins created by Pinelab.

+## Contributing
+Just create a PR!

+## Dev
-1. Execute `yarn build` in root to build all packages
+1. Run `yarn build` in root to build all packages
-1. `yarn lerna:publish` in root to publish packages
+1. Run `yarn serve` in one of the plugins to start a SQLite pwered dev-server with the plugin installed.